ava-labs/awm-relayer/README.md

   `"allowed-origin-sender-addresses": []string`

-  - List of addresses that are allowed to send Warp messages from this source blockchain.
+  - List of addresses on this source blockchain to relay Warp messages from.
 The sending address is defined by the message protocol.
 For example, it could be defined as the EOA that initiates the transaction, or the address that calls the message protocol contract.
 If empty, then all addresses are allowed.

 `"destination-blockchains": []DestinationBlockchains`